Writing Study Guide for the TOEFL Test

 Using the word everyday or the words every day can cause this sentence to mean two different things.

 To prevent this, look up commonly misused and misspelled words online.
 Practice writing on a word processing program that has spell check.
-Then write those words down and practice spelling them correctly.
+Then, write those words down and practice spelling them correctly.

-Sentence Skills
+Sentence Composition

 Fragments are frowned upon, and you could receive penalties for using them.
-A fragment is a sentence part that does not express a complete thought because it is missing a subject or verb or is dependent on another part for meaning.
+A fragment is a sentence part that does not express a complete thought because it is missing a subject or verb or depends on another part for meaning.
 Simply using many words does not guarantee a complete sentence; for example, this is not a sentence:

 The big, angry, fluffy gray parrot